Skip to main content

 • Straightforward purchasing of single-family homes and luxury homes without board approvals

-• Total value assessment—land, home, neighborhood, school districts
+• Total value assessment: land, home, neighborhood, school districts

 • More homes for sale across metro Atlanta at every price point

-• Private amenities—pools, yards, outdoor living—are standard
+• Private amenities such as pools, yards, and outdoor living are standard

 • Property taxes and insurance replace maintenance fee structures